TheodoreNestel/race-app/README.md

         //LEFT TODO MARCH

           //And loading animations for login and map start up
-          // add all races to the map
-          // make sure adding a race works
-          // and onClick handler's to each race so that they can be focused on easily

           //final pass Make sure everything is gucci prior to launch (anim work / new - updated scss)

-          //ETA Sunday March 12 for completion will launch sometime that week